DanielBooneRegionalLibrary/digital-signage/readme.txt

 0 12 * * 0 sudo reboot

+8----------------------
+The time on the Pi was off by about three hours, messing up the previous cron refreshes.
+I'm not sure why this was.
+To fix it:
+Double check that the time is correct in raspi-config Reset the clock with the command: sudo date -s "2 Apr 2015 10:18:00"
+Of course, use the current time and date

 -------- Finished --------
 That's it!
 The Pi should now function as a digital display.